 Look carefully at the photo, do you notice the humongous, gaudy yacht laying across three hotel towers?
 It’s a virtual "Where's Waldo."

-The rain begins, and we're not talking about precipitation in Los Angeles (a once a year drizzle for five, sometimes five and a half minutes) we're talking about gobs of water falling from the sky so large they literally hurts when they strike your body.
+The rain begins, and we're not talking about precipitation in Los Angeles (a once a year drizzle for five, sometimes five and a half minutes) we're talking about gobs of water falling from the sky so large they literally hurt when they strike your body.
 I can now sympathize with the ant who had the misfortune of standing under a bathtub faucet as it opened.

 In less than a minute I'm drenched, my clothing and shoes soaked through to the bone.

 I sprint for the nearest building, taking refuge in a high tech showroom describing the functionality and design of the entire Marina Bay center.
 I find it fascinating how Singapore tries to tout their “green credentials” when a mammoth amount of resources were used to build, and further maintain, the giant money sucking machine a couple hundred meters away.

 As the rain subsides, I make my way towards the complex, using the "Where's Waldo" photo as my compass; exploring the world today requires much wit and acumen.